-They say that a picture is worth a thousand words, but as an artist, you will have to share the story behind your art if you would like to increase the chance of landing a sale.
+They say that a picture is worth a thousand words, but as an artist, you will have to share the story behind your art if you would like to increase the odds of landing a sale.

 Why is it so important to write a good art description for your art if you are an artist selling online?

-Your end goal is to have every reader feel connected to the art they are looking at.
+The goal is to have every reader feel connected to the art they are looking at.
 This is done by sharing the story behind the art you are showcasing.

 The best way to write a description that will turn potential buyers into lifetime collectors is by just starting.

-Take the time to adjust the description and repeat the process until you are one hundred percent happy with what you have.
+Take the time to adjust the description and repeat the process until you are one hundred percent happy with what you have written.

 How To Describe A Piece Of Art

 Every artist is unique, therefore every description will be unique.
 The tips I am sharing will help every artist no matter what medium or subject matter they use to create their art and handmade crafts.